 Rennsteig - Thuringian Forest in April 2022

-After a long Corona break and only day routes, I finally went on April 21st, 2022 to a multi-day tour, this time on the Rennsteig through the Thuringian Forest.
+After a long Corona break and only single-day tours, I finally went on April 21st 2022 to a multi-day tour, this time on the Rennsteig through the Thuringian Forest.

-Since I have planned only three nights outdoors, I had only light luggage with me.
-Accordingly, the tour was not overly long (66 km / 41 mi), which was not bad at all due to the weather on the last day.
+Since I had planned for three nights outdoors, I only brought light luggage with me.
+Accordingly, the tour was not overly long (66 km / 41 mi), which was not bad due to the last day’s weather.
 But more about this below.

 Route